-Failure to Act: The Economic Impact of Current Investment Trends in Electricity Infrastructure shows that an investment in our nation’s generation, transmission, and distribution systems can improve reliability, reduce congestion, and build the foundation for economic growth.
+Failure to Act: Electric Infrastructure Investment Gaps in a Rapidly Changing Environment shows that an investment in our nation’s generation, transmission, and distribution systems can improve reliability, reduce congestion, and build the foundation for economic growth.

-Closing the electricity investment gap would lead to fewer brownouts and blackouts and save US businesses $126 billion, prevent the loss of 529,000 jobs and $656 billion in personal income losses for American families.
+Between 2020 and 2039, each household will lose on average $5,800 in disposable income if the generation, transmission, and distribution investment gaps are not mitigated.
+Closing the electricity investment gap would lead to fewer brownouts and blackouts and save US businesses $637 billion, prevent the loss of 540,000 jobs and $5,800 in personal income losses for each American family.